-On January 26, 1998, the Board of Directors increased the compensation payable to directors who are not employees of the Company to an annual retainer of \$24,000, a fee of \$1,000 for attendance at any meeting of the Board, a fee of \$500 per Committee meeting attended by such director on the day of a Board meeting, and a fee of \$1,000 per Committee meeting attended by such director on a day when the Board is not meeting.
+Directors who are not employees of the Company receive an annual retainer of \$24,000, a fee of \$1,000 for attendance at any meeting of the Board, a fee of \$500 per Committee meeting attended by such director on the day of a Board meeting, and a fee of \$1,000 per Committee meeting attended by such director on a day when the Board is not meeting.
 The fees are payable if the meeting was attended in person or by telephone conference call.
-The annual retainer is payable one-half in cash and one-half in stock options, unless the director elects to receive his entire retainer in stock options.
+The annual retainer is payable one-half in cash and one-half in stock options valued using the Black-Scholes method, unless the director elects to receive his entire retainer in stock options.
 If a director owns beneficially, or is affiliated with a person or entity which owns beneficially, 5% or more of the outstanding shares of the Common Stock of the Company, then that director may elect to receive his entire annual retainer in cash.